Incivility in Public Health Policy Discussions Spills Over to Public Engagement with Climate Issues: Results and Discussion

 Finally, we leverage the sequential structure of conversations to show that general climate tweets that include references to COVID-19 tend to incite greater toxicity in their replies.
+For this, we fitted Cox proportional hazard models \citep{therneau2000modeling}, where the outcome is the first occurrence of a toxic reply in a Twitter thread from the post-escalation COVID-19 period.
+In our models, we controlled for occurrences of international organizations keywords on the root tweet as a property of the conversation, and occurrences of these keywords, along with Fauci keywords, in subsequent replies were treated as time-dependent covariates.
+We did not include mentions of Fauci in the root tweet of conversations because this was an extremely rare occurrence.

-From Cox proportional hazards models of toxicity onset in general climate and climate science conversations, we find that the number of replies until one exceeds 0.5 toxicity probability is significantly lower in general climate conversation that begin with a tweet mentioning COVID-19 (Fig.~\ref{fig:toxicity}.C).
+Our results are shown in Figure~\ref{fig:toxicity}.C.\footnote{We fitted all models using the \texttt{survival} package~\citep{therneau2024survival-package}.
+Details of how we implemented the Cox proportional hazards model, including results of test for the proportional hazards assumption~\citep{therneau2000modeling}, are in Supplementary Materials~S7.
+We show that our results are robust to alternative specifications of what constitutes an English conversation in Supplementary Materials~S9.} First, we find that the number of replies until one exceeds 0.5 toxicity probability is significantly lower in general climate conversation that begin with a tweet mentioning COVID-19.
 At any given time, replies to these conversations have approximately 14\% higher odds to devolve into incivility compared to conversations that do not begin with COVID-19 content.
 This pattern however does not hold for climate science conversations.
-Further, corroborating results from our post-level models, we find that toxicity onset in both general climate and climate science conversations are likely to be concurrent to mentions of COVID-19 or Fauci.
+Second, we find that the first toxicity reply in both general climate and climate science conversations are likely to contain mentions of COVID-19 or Fauci, which corroborates our post-level models.